HackTricks-wiki/hacktricks/windows/active-directory-methodology/resource-based-constrained-delegation.md

 </details>

-## Resource-based Constrained Delegation

-### Basics of Resource-based Constrained Delegation
+# Basics of Resource-based Constrained Delegation

 This is similar to the basic [Constrained Delegation](constrained-delegation.md) but **instead** of giving permissions to an **object** to **impersonate any user against a service**.
 Resource-based Constrain Delegation **sets** in **the object who is able to impersonate any user against it**.